Children and family benefits

 Help with childcare costs

-If you're working and claim Working Tax Credit, you may qualify for help with childcare costs.
+If you're working and claim Working Tax Credit or Universal Credit, you may qualify for help with childcare costs.

 There are two main benefits available to expectant mothers who have been working before and/or during their pregnancy – Statutory Maternity Pay and Maternity Allowance.
 Which of these you may be entitled to depends on how long you were working and whether this was for the same or different employers.